 Video works best when paired with other study methods such as note taking or Brainscape's adaptive flashcards, which can accompany the videos and repeat the concepts in a personalized pattern suited to the learner's pace.

 Either way, video learning is here to stay.
-Instead of resisting video learning, you should consider how to integrate it into your learning or teaching process.
-It’s an innovative tool for education that is a game changer.
+Instead of resisting it, you should consider how to integrate it into your teaching strategies to get the most out of it, not only for your students but for you too!
+It’s an innovative tool for education that is a game changer!

-[For more ideas about making education effective, check out our guide to improving your students' retention of knowledge]
+For more awesome ideas about making education effective, check out the Brainscape Teacher’s Academy.